driesvr/driesvr.github.io/_posts/2025-01-06-fwa_edgecases.md

 ![Edge case examples](/assets/edgecases.PNG)

 The first thing we need to fix is the way two R-groups on the same attachment point are handled.
 By default RDKit groups these into one attachment, separated by a period, e.g. `C[*:3].C[*:3]`.
 This causes trouble when we will be molzipping these compound back together later on, because we will be using the same attachment point twice which RDKit (rightfully) doesn't appreciate.
-This [snippet by Greg](https://greglandrum.github.io/rdkit-blog/posts/2023-01-09-rgd-tutorial.html) changes the default behaviour to create a second attachment point on the double-substituted attachment points:
+This [snippet by Greg](https://greglandrum.github.io/rdkit-blog/posts/2023-01-09-rgd-tutorial.html) changes the default behaviour to create a second attachment point on the double-substituted attachment points.
+Rather than `C[*:3].C[*:3]`, you should now get something like `C[*:3]` and `C[*:4]` in two separate R-group columns.
 ```python
 from rdkit.Chem import rdRGroupDecomposition
 ps = rdRGroupDecomposition.RGroupDecompositionParameters()